bichae9120/Technical-Report-on-Output-Control-and-Log-Manipulation/README.md

   - Observed behaviors and filtering patterns
   - Potential technical explanations
   - Indicators of compromise (IOC)
   - Risk assessment and response strategies

+## Capture Files
+Some screenshots are included for context.
+⚠️ Note: These captures represent **direct GPT outputs**.
+The user did not create or alter the generated content.

 ## Purpose
 The report is written from a neutral standpoint.